Should we repeal ObamaCare? Should we defund ObamaCare? How would repealing ObamaCare or defunding ObamaCare affect the country?

 The Impact of Repealing ObamaCare

-The concept of defunding ObamaCare as a whole is too simple and faces the same impracticalities and impossibilities of the full repeal of ObamaCare movement.
+The concept of defunding ObamaCare faces the same problems as the repeal movement.
 ObamaCare isn’t one thing, it’s a thousand plus pages of provisions.
 Some of the provisions require funding, while others don’t.
 This means the provisions that don’t require funding will be in play regardless.

-Some provisions that do require funding may hit a sore spot with some opponents of “big Government”, however many provisions are little contested and much needed fixes to a healthcare systems which has had a exponential need for reform over the years.
+Some provisions that do require funding may hit a sore spot with some opponents of “big government”, however many provisions are little contested, and are much needed fixes to a healthcare system which has had a exponential need for reform over the years.

 Using Funding as Leverage For the Repeal ObamaCare Movement

-A group of conservatives (not the Republican party as a whole) tend to use funding as a leverage for things that they want such food stamps, Medicaid, the Affordable Care Act and other things that help to strengthen the “social safety net”.
-Actually defunding select provisions of the law won’t stop the law from existing, but it will stop the law from working correctly.
-This will give opponents more leverage to declare both the Obama Presidency and the Affordable Care Act failures, but won’t do much of anything to reform our healthcare system.
-In fact this tactic will almost definitely lead to higher insurance premiums as the health insurance and health care industries respond to the uncertainty and chaos this would create.
+A group of conservatives (not the Republican party as a whole) tend to use funding as a leverage for cutting public programs like food stamps, Medicaid, the Affordable Care Act, and other spending related laws that help to strengthen the “social safety net”.
+Defunding select provisions of laws don’t stop them from existing, instead it stops the programs from being effective.
+This gives opponents more leverage to declare both the administration in office and the programs failures, but doesn’t do much for reforming them or saving the country money.
+In fact this tactic leads to higher costs as related industries respond to the uncertainty and chaos.